AGRINFO AGRINFO logo

 Sources

-Draft Commission Regulation on the use of bisphenol A (BPA) and other bisphenols and their derivatives with harmonised classification for specific hazardous properties in certain materials and articles intended to come into contact with food
+Commission Regulation (EU) 2024/3190 on the use of bisphenol A (BPA) and other bisphenols and bisphenol derivatives with harmonised classification for specific hazardous properties in certain materials and articles intended to come into contact with food

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU considers ban on use of bisphenol A (BPA) in packaging
+EU prohibits use of bisphenol A (BPA) in packaging

-Draft Commission Regulation on the use of bisphenol A (BPA) and other bisphenols and their derivatives with harmonised classification for specific hazardous properties in certain materials and articles intended to come into contact with food
+Commission Regulation (EU) 2024/3190 on the use of bisphenol A (BPA) and other bisphenols and bisphenol derivatives with harmonised classification for specific hazardous properties in certain materials and articles intended to come into contact with food

 What is changing and why?

-The European Food Safety Authority (EFSA) has identified health risks from levels of bisphenol A (BPA) in food.
-The EU therefore plans to:
+The European Food Safety Authority (EFSA) has identified health risks from levels of bisphenol A (BPA) and related substances in food.
+The EU has therefore adopted a new Regulation that:

-• Prohibit use of BPA in the manufacture of food contact materials including plastics, varnishes/coatings, printing inks, adhesives, ion-exchange resins, and rubbers.
+• bans use of BPA in the manufacture of food contact materials including plastics, varnishes/coatings, printing inks, adhesives, ion-exchange resins, and rubbers

-• Require businesses to possess a compliance declaration confirming compliance with the BPA Regulation for all relevant packaged food placed on the EU market.
+• requires food businesses to prove their compliance with the BPA Regulation for all relevant packaged food placed on the EU market.

 Actions

-All suppliers of packaged foods to the EU market (and particularly of fruit, vegetable, and fish products) are recommended to alert their packaging suppliers to the proposed EU ban of BPA, and evaluate strategies for a transition away from the use of BPA.
+All suppliers of packaged foods to the EU market (particularly of fruit, vegetable, and fish products) should alert their packaging suppliers to the new ban on BPA, and evaluate strategies to transition away from the use of BPA.
+From the relevant dates (see Timeline), a declaration of compliance will have to accompany food contact materials and articles at all stages of the supply chain.

 Timeline